- A -

 You may create file recovery lists for the entire disk or for specific folders.
 Moreover, you may create a file recovery list for all files within the disk/folder, or for marked files/folders only.

-Right-click the uppermost folder (higher than Root , usually the letter or the name of the disk) and select Save File Names to File on the context menu.
+Right-click the uppermost folder (higher than Root , usually the letter or the name of the disk) and select Export Recovery List on the shortcut menu.

 File format: |